Teradata/dbt-teradata/README.md

 The adapter is published using Apache-2.0 License.
 Please see [the license](LICENSE) for terms and conditions, such as creating derivative work and the support model.

+# Sync check
+This is for checking the sync_workflow